saurabhshirole1/innomatics-internship-tasks/README.md

 - Understanding agent frameworks
 - Autonomous agents
 - Task planning & tool use
 - Building simple AI agents for real-world tasks

+## Innomatics Internship Tasks

+- This repository contains all tasks completed as part of my internship at Innomatics Research Labs.

+- Each folder represents a separate task or project and is self-contained with its own code, documentation, and outputs.

 ---